Sandeep Lamichhane

-Sandeep Lamichhane (सन्दीप लामिछाने, /ne/; born 2 August 2000) is a Nepalese International cricketer, former captain of the Nepal national cricket team.
+Sandeep Lamichhane (सन्दीप लामिछाने, /ne/; born 2 August 2000) is a Nepalese international cricketer, and current ODI captain of the Nepal national cricket team.

-A right-arm leg spin bowler, Lamichhane has played for Twenty20 franchise sides around the world, including the Delhi Capitals in the Indian Premier League (IPL), the Hobart Hurricanes in the Big Bash League (BBL), and the Lahore Qalandars in the Pakistan Super League (PSL).
+A right-arm leg spin bowler, Lamichhane has played for Twenty20 franchise teams around the world, including the Delhi Capitals in the Indian Premier League (IPL), the Hobart Hurricanes in the Big Bash League (BBL), and the Lahore Qalandars in the Pakistan Super League (PSL).
+In the Bangladesh Premier League, he previously represented the Sylhet Sixers in 2019 and was signed by the Rajshahi Warriors for the 2025–26 season.
 He is Nepal's highest wicket taker in ODIs and Twenty20 Internationals (T20Is).

-Lamichhane made his T20I debut against the West Indies, where he represented a World XI side.
+Lamichhane made his T20I debut against the West Indies, where he represented a World XI team.
 He became the first cricketer to make a T20I debut representing a combined team.
 Lamichhane was one of the eleven cricketers to play in Nepal's first One Day International (ODI) match, against the Netherlands, in August 2018.
 In December 2021, Lamichhane was named the captain of Nepal national cricket team by Cricket Association of Nepal (CAN), replacing Gyanendra Malla.

 Early and personal life

 Lamichhane moved to Chitwan district and started training at Chitwan Cricket Academy, which is run by former captain Raju Khadka.
 During a visit by the captain, Paras Khadka, and coach of Nepal Pubudu Dasanayake, Lamichhane was asked to bowl in the nets and was selected for the national under-19 training camp.
 It was Dasanayake who first spotted Lamichhane's talent when he was a 14 year old.

 Lamichhane is also a singer and uploads his songs and music videos on his YouTube channel.
-In July 2018, Lamichhane released his first song Udash thiyo from the album Pratikshya - The waiting.
+In July 2018, Lamichhane released his first song Udash thiyo from the album Pratikshya – The waiting.